gaboesquivel/gaboesquivel/content/tech/tailwind.md

   - Tailwind CSS provides a set of utility classes that allow developers to build custom designs without leaving their HTML.
   - It is known for its flexibility and ability to create responsive and modern user interfaces quickly.
 experience:
-  - Used Tailwind CSS in projects like ZTX and Fantasy Top Shots for efficient and responsive UI design, focusing on clarity and simplicity.
+  - Used Tailwind CSS in ZTX, Fantasy Top Shots, Wizard World, Opyn, BitLauncher, and Masterbots for responsive UI design.
-  - Implemented Tailwind CSS to enhance the user experience, aligning with the principle of user experience first.
 ---

 # Tailwind CSS